Pro-Billet Rocker Arms: SR20DET and SR20DE

 "Final Version" PRE-ORDER OPEN

-Depending on the feedback from the Pilot Program we may or may not make changes, then we get straight into production, and then ship out to you.
-There is currently no ETA on the shipping date, but the earlier you order, the lower the price - check back in a few weeks and the price will go up.
+There is currently no ETA on the release - we specifically aren't giving a date/timeframe because we don't want unhappy customers, but the earlier you order, the lower the price - check back in a few weeks and the price will go up.

 International customers please email us to place your order - our website isn't set up for international orders yet.